apptainer/singularity-userdocs/persistent_overlays.rst

 .. code-block:: none

-   $ sudo singularity shell --overlay overlay.img ubuntu.sif
+   $ sudo apptainer shell --overlay overlay.img ubuntu.sif

 To manage permissions in the overlay, so the container is writable by unprivileged users you can create a directory structure on your host,